Visit Rescued Reptiles at Critchlow Alligator Sanctuary, Now Open Daily

 Ice Cream place in Battle Creek - Station 66 Diner

-Station 66 is a popular ice cream shop that also serves hot dogs, burgers and sandwiches.
-They are less than 10 miles north so you could stop there on your way back home.
+Station 66 is a popular ice cream shop serving hot dogs, burgers and sandwiches.
+It is less than 10 miles north, so you could stop there on your way back home.
 It’s kid-friendly and delicious!

 Is there anything else I can do in the area?

 Binder Park Zoo is just 20 minutes away.
-You could make a whole day devoted to animals since there’s plenty of time to fit in both places.
+You could devote a whole day to animals since there’s plenty of time to fit in both places.

 How can I help the Sanctuary?